PGBSNH20/ludo-v2-group-10-oskar-johan/docs/source-structure.md

             - launchSettings.json
             - serviceDependencies.local.json.user
         - Repositories/
+            > note: Not used, delete?
             - ILudoApiRepository.cs
+                > note: Not used, delete?
             - LudoApiRepository.cs
+                > note: Not used, delete?
         - Utils/
             - CookieMonster.cs
+                > Sets cookies, and surprisingly it doesn't eat any.
         - wwwroot/
             - css/
                 - ludo.css
+                    > Styles for the gameboard.
                 - site.css
             - js/
                 - ludo.js
+                    > Scripts for the gameboard.
                 - site.js